Predictia/AQUA/docs/sphinx/source/diagnostics/atm_global_mean.rst

 Detailed API
 ------------

-This section provides a detailed reference for the Application Programming Interface (API) of the "dummy" diagnostic, produced from the diagnostic function docstrings.
+This section provides a detailed reference for the Application Programming Interface (API) of the "atm_global_mean" diagnostic, produced from the diagnostic function docstrings.

-.. automodule:: atm_global_mean
+.. automodule:: atmglobalmean
     :members:
     :undoc-members:
     :show-inheritance: